 What we like: Versatile, comfortable, and efficient for everything from one-mile repeats to recovery runs.

-What we don’t: A little lacking in breathability; not everyone will like the tall stack height and 12mm drop.
+What we don’t: A little lacking in breathability; slightly heavier than the prior version.

-We don't have many complaints about the Ghost 16's performance, though some runners might find the 12-millimeter drop to be a bit extreme.
-For reference, the 35.5-millimeter heel stack height is in line with max-cushioned designs like the Hoka Bondi 8 (33mm) and Saucony Triumph 22 below (a whopping 37mm), and the drop can lead to a bit of a clunky and tippy feel underfoot.
-And in hot weather, these shoes don't breathe quite as well as some competitors, although the upside is that the mesh upper is pretty hardwearing and abrasion-resistant.
-Overall, this versatile shoe performs well for a variety of paces, distances, and terrain, earning it our top spot for 2025.
+We don't have many complaints about the Ghost 17's performance, and we were happy to have a less extreme drop from the 16, which some runners found clunky and tippy underfoot.
+We will say these shoes don't breathe super well in hot weather, although the upside is that the mesh upper is pretty hardwearing and abrasion-resistant.
+Overall, this versatile shoe performs well for a variety of paces, distances, and terrain—and we certainly don't mind the freshly modernized look—keeping it in our top spot for 2025.

 Category: Daily training

-What we like: Great quality and durability for less than many competitors.
+What we like: Great quality and durability for less than most competitors.

-What we don’t: Not a standout in breathability, not our first choice for long runs, and a bit narrow around the midfoot.
+What we don’t: Not our first choice for long runs; a bit narrow around the midfoot.

-We generally steer clear of "budget" shoes, but Brooks' Launch 10 has impressed us on multiple fronts while undercutting most competitors by around $30.
-Sitting squarely between a racing flat and a cushioned trainer, the Launch 10 strikes a sweet spot for those who crave a fast ride without sacrificing too much support.
-While not the most responsive midsole foam, the lightweight DNA cushioning offers decent energy return without excess bulk, making each stride feel relatively effortless.
-Combined with a snug-fitting mesh upper that's more breathable than past models, the shoe offers a surprisingly nimble feel that’s well suited for quick-paced runs.
+We generally steer clear of "budget" shoes, but the Brooks Launch 11 has impressed us on multiple fronts while undercutting most competitors by at least $20.
+The latest update shaved just over an ounce from the 10 but increased the price by $10, making it less of a steal.
+Brooks also tweaked the drop and the outsole stack, adding to the midsole under both the heel and toe and decreasing the drop from 10 to 8 millimeters for a slightly more stable stride.
+While not the most responsive midsole foam, the lightweight DNA cushioning with foot-mapped density offers decent energy return without excess bulk, making each stride feel relatively effortless.
+Combined with a snug-fitting mesh upper that's more breathable than past models, the shoe offers a surprisingly nimble feel that’s well-suited for quick-paced runs.
+They also added more robust RoadTack rubber to the outsole this year, which should hold up better than previous versions.

-All that said, the Launch 10 isn't without downsides.
-First, the upper is relatively stiff out of the box and requires some breaking in.
-It's also a little lacking in breathability, although again, the advantage is that it holds up well over time.
-Additionally, some long-distance runners may find the cushioning a bit lackluster on very long runs, particularly on harder surfaces.
-In our experience, the shoe is best suited for shorter to mid-distance training runs.
-And finally, wide-footed runners may find the toe box a bit narrow, especially around the midfoot.
-Still, you'd be hard-pressed to find a higher-quality option for the price.
-Note: The Launch 11 was recently released, with key changes including updates to the midsole and outsole, a smaller (8mm) heel-to-toe drop, improved traction via a RoadTack outsole, and a $10 price hike.
-We'll update this write-up once we've clocked some mileage in the new version.
+That said, the Launch 11 isn't without downsides.
+The mesh upper is relatively stiff out of the box and requires some breaking in.
+It's also still a little lacking in breathability, although, like the Ghost above, the advantage is that it holds up well over time.
+Additionally, some long-distance runners found the prior version's padding a bit lackluster on extended outings, particularly on harder surfaces.
+The added underfoot cushioning on the 11 helps, but we still think the shoe is best suited for shorter to mid-distance training runs.
+Finally, it's worth noting that wide-footed runners may find the toe box a bit narrow, especially around the midfoot.
+If the fit works for you, the latest Launch strikes us as very well-rounded for the price.

 Category: Daily training